junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 How long ago was it that he woke up on the bed in his real house, next to his wife?
 How long ago did he walk out of his front yard and never look back?
 Days?
 Weeks?
 Or is it years?

-Jimmy thinks about Amelia when he smashes the door; he thinks about Claire when all his body and mind is screaming for him to take a break and stop the fruitless trying, but he struggles to do it just one more time.
+Jimmy thinks about Amelia when he smashes the door; he thinks about Claire when all his body and mind are screaming for him to take a break and stop the fruitless trying, but he struggles to do it just one more time.
 And then another.

 Hope sprouts at the deepest of his heart.
 And Jimmy devours it.

 He practices taking over control of his body, too, whenever he gets a chance.
-The pain on his nerves grows worse the more he tries, as if riving his whole existence apart, tearing his limbs from his body, smashing his internal organs like he's thrown into a blender.
-Sometimes he finds himself wake up in blood and sweat on the floor with no memory of when or how he must have passed out again.
+The pain in his nerves grows worse the more he tries, as if riving his whole existence apart, tearing his limbs from his body, smashing his internal organs like he's thrown into a blender.
+Sometimes he finds himself waking up in blood and sweat on the floor with no memory of when or how he must have passed out again.
 It doesn't matter, either.
 Only one thing matters.

 As long as he can slow the angel down for a blink of an eye, it might give someone else a chance to get away, to self-defense, or even better, to strike back.